AWORK-AS/formular-af-awork-one/README.txt

 = How do leads appear in CitizenOne? =
 All submissions populate in your dashboard > Leads section with timestamp, source URL, and contact details.

-= Can I remove "Powered by CitizenOne"? =
-The branding link is required per our terms but can be minimally styled to match your site design.

 == Screenshots ==